Close-up of aboriginal students and their tutor sitting outdoors in Australia. One of the female students is looking at the camera and smiling.

 Developing a Reconciliation Action Plan is an important first step in recognising our organisation’s vital role towards reconciliation in this country, particularly within our workplaces and local communities.
 We also acknowledge that this framework has been developed by First Nations Peoples as the best way to engage with them on this journey to reconciliation and a shared future.

-We have committed to this process, as part of helping to deliver on our purpose to create and return value and through this, we change lives.
+We have committed to this process, as part of helping to deliver on our purpose, which is to change the lives of our customers and communities through financial wellbeing.
 We believe in inclusive communities and representing the communities and people we serve.
 Building better relationships with Aboriginal and/or Torres Strait Islander People to help remove barriers to financial well-being, contributing to economic empowerment, and helping to create a shared pride for our First Nations cultures and histories is why we are developing our first Reconciliation Action Plan.

 We believe our organisation has an important role in contributing to reconciliation through education and awareness, financial inclusion through our banking products and services and economic empowerment through job opportunities and support of First Nations-owned businesses.